Integrated Outreach Manager

 Please go to our Service Involvement page to find out more about the activities our clients have been involved with.

-Jack is SPEAR’s longstanding dedicated Chair on our Board of Trustees.
-Jack was Deputy Chief Executive and Finance Director of Thames Valley Housing for 21 years until 2015 where he had line responsibility for all areas of Accounting, Treasury, IT and Human Resources .
+Jack was Deputy Chief Executive and Finance Director of Thames Valley Housing for 21 years until 2015 where he had line responsibility for all areas of Accounting, Treasury, IT and Human Resources.
 During his period as Chair of Fizzy Living, Jack had responsibility for the start up of this PRS group and ultimately the sourcing of £200 million of equity funding from the Abu Dhabi Investment Authority.
 From 2007 to 2015 he chaired the body setting the accounting standards for the housing sector, overseeing the introduction of FRS 102, and was a member of the ICAEW’s Social Housing Committee.
 Prior to this he was the Finance Director and Treasurer for McDonnell Douglas Bank and Security Pacific Bank.
-Jack is currently a non executive Board Member of : Aldwyck Housing Group and chair of the audit committee, Barnet Homes Housing Group , chair of the audit committee, Folio London ( PRS subsidiary of Notting Hill housing Group), a subsidiary of the commercial developer First Base.
-He is a member of the Chartered Accountants of Scotland with an Ma(Honours) in Economic Science.
+Jack is currently a non executive Board Member of: Aldwyck Housing Group and chair of the audit committee, Barnet Homes Housing Group, chair of the audit committee, Folio London ( PRS subsidiary of Notting Hill housing Group), a subsidiary of the commercial developer First Base.
+He is a member of the Chartered Accountants of Scotland with an MA Honours in Economic Science.

 Barrie joined the Trustee Board of SPEAR in 2005 shortly after retiring from a career in Shell spanning the fields of Business Development, Strategic Planning and Personnel (Performance Appraisal, Development & Mentoring).
 Having joined SPEAR at a critical point, he has used his experience to support SPEAR through several phases of growth and development.
 He has a strong commitment to the underlying ethos of SPEAR and the need to help our service users out of homelessness.
 He is a past Chairman of the Personnel Sub- Committee of SPEAR (now disbanded).